-Ex-CIA official resigns as Harvard fellow after Chelsea Manning appointment
+Harvard withdraws invitation to Chelsea Manning to be a visiting fellow

 Responding to Morell's resignation, Manning tweeted "good" with the hashtag #WeGotThis.

 Morell, who worked at the CIA for decades, also said that he fully supports Manning's rights as a transgender woman and her right to serve in the military, as well as the right of Harvard's Institute of Politics to invite anyone they choose for the fellowship program.
+Pompeo wrote in his letter that his decision had "nothing to do" with Manning's gender identity.

 Former White House press secretary Sean Spicer was also announced as a visiting fellow for the year, along with Hillary Clinton's 2016 presidential campaign manager and current CNN political commentator Robby Mook and Kansas City Mayor Sly James Jr., Harvard said in a news release Wednesday.